-Shelter Directional (EM-7 Series) signs (see Figure 2I-1) shall be used to direct the public to selected shelters that have been licensed and marked for emergency use.
+Shelter Directional (EM-7 Series) signs shall be used to direct the public to selected shelters that have been licensed and marked for emergency use.

 The installation of Shelter Directional signs shall conform to established highway signing standards.
 Where used, the signs shall not be installed in competition with other necessary highway guide, warning, and regulatory signs.